romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the main difference between GitHub Enterprise Cloud and GitHub Enterprise Server in terms of hosting?
+Q: What is the main difference between GitHub Enterprise Cloud and GitHub Enterprise Server in terms of hosting?
 <details><summary>Show the answer</summary><p>

 - **GitHub Enterprise Cloud is hosted by GitHub, while GitHub Enterprise Server is hosted on your own servers**